dessertplanet/DX7-Supercollider/README.md

 * Jackd for audio interface purposes
 * Supercollider 3.11.2 (headless installation including Supernova)
 * FM7 Ugen for Supercollider, pulled from the SC3-plugins
+* Fverb2 Ugen for Supercollider, a take on the Dattorro plate reverb

 ## Interface